manalilipaulo/osticket-prereqs/README.md

 <h2>osTicket Installed!</h2>

-osTicket is now installed and ready to be used.
+Now, osTicket is now installed and ready to be used.
 I used osTicket to understand how ticketing systems work and how to resolve tickets.
 I understand that working in a help desk or desktop support position I will be working to clear tickets while in a variety of situations.
 Running simulations of a ticketing system and implementing the system itself in a lab environment gave me experience on multiple sides of the program as the administrator and a user of the system.